Hawaii School for the Deaf and Blind (HSDB)

 Kapi'olani Community College: Deaf Education Paraprofessional Program

-The Deaf Education program prepares paraprofessionals to provide instructional support to deaf students in preK-12 classrooms.
-This program is also serves as a pathway for students interested in teaching deaf students or working in deaf-related fields.
+The Deaf Education program prepares paraprofessionals to provide instructional support to deaf students in preK-12 classrooms and serves as a pathway for students interested in teaching deaf students or working in deaf-related fields.

 Sign Language Classes